WWood7/COT_ARDS/readme.txt

 3. COT_mining
 This module is aimed at getting COT/SuperAlarm patterns using mafia algorithm, which can be carried out by a MafiaCPP.exe file built by Cheng Ding and Ran Xiao.
-For each FPR threshold (filter out the patterns with larger FPR) considered, identify the optimal (highest TPR) minimal support of Mafia by 5-fold cross validation.
+For each max FPR considered, identify the optimal (highest TPR) combination of minimal support and FPR threshold (on the validation set) by 5-fold cross validation.
 The results will be generated and stored under folder generate/minsup/optimal.
 Optimal_minsup_list.txt records all the optimal minimal supports for each FPR threshold, and the results of the final offline analysis (TPRs and FPRs) will be printed.